 The Special Dream Match episode of Transformers Energon featured actual (robot) cat girls as the announcers for the matches.
 One appeared to favor Megatron while the other fancied Optimus Prime.
 Sixshot also appears to be somewhat of a catgirl fanboy, as in another episode he's seen reading a manga with pictures of catgirls in it.
 Since Sixshot was either controlling or hacking the Special Dream Match's fighter simulation, these two facts are actually connected.

-An episode from Batman The Animated Series had Selena Kyle, aka Catwoman, kidnapped by a Dr. Moreau wannabe who turned her into...you get the picture.
-It should also be noted that the episode also had a cat-man (man-cat?) who liked how he was and wanted Selena to stay.
+An episode from Batman: The Animated Series had Selena Kyle, aka Catwoman, kidnapped by a Dr. Moreau wannabe who turned her into...you get the picture.
+It should also be noted that the episode also had a cat-man (man-cat?) who liked how she was and wanted Selena to stay.
 At the end of the episode, he gives her the cure, but doesn't take it himself.

 Another episode, The Demon Within, had Klarion the Witch Boy's cat, Teekl, transform into a cat girl to fight Batman and Etrigan.
 She also has this ability in the comics.